mvwf/qublitz/README.md

 `plotly.subplots`
 `plotly.express`
-each page will also need to import `run_quantum_simulation` from `quantum_simulator`
+each page will also need to import `run_quantum_simulation` from `quantum_simulator` for the quantum simulator you will need to import `qutip`

 ## Usage
 Find the current website here: https://qublitz-qubit-lab.streamlit.app/
 [![Unitary Fund](https://img.shields.io/badge/Supported%20By-UNITARY%20FUND-brightgreen.svg?style=for-the-badge)](https://unitary.fund)

+## Contributing